DAVID J. WILLIS ATTORNEY

-There are many kinds of trusts and most of them can be adapted to hold real estate, either the homestead or investment property.
-The difference between types of trusts revolves around the intended purpose.
-One needs to be clear about what one is trying to accomplish before setting out to draft a land trust.
-This article focuses on two groups of land trusts: transactional trusts (our term) used as short-term devices to acquire or transfer property, and holding trusts (our term again) the purpose of which is to acquire property (either anonymously or otherwise) and hold an asset for a longer term.
+In Texas, a "trust may be created for any purpose that is not illegal" (Tex.
+Prop.
+Code sec.
+112.031).
+There are many kinds of trusts and most of them can be adapted to hold real estate, whether investment property or the homestead.
+The difference between types of trusts revolves around their intended purpose, so one needs to be clear about goals before setting out to utilize a land trust.
+This chapter focuses on two groups of land trusts: transactional trusts (our term) used as short-term devices to acquire or transfer property, and holding trusts (our term again) the purpose of which is to acquire property (either anonymously or otherwise) and hold the asset for a longer term.

-The scope of this article is limited to trusts which are formed during the lifetimes of the participants for the purpose of holding investment real estate or other assets.
-Testamentary trusts, which take effect upon death, are part of the estate planning process and can be substantially different, often because of tax issues.
-Living trusts for the homestead are addressed in the next chapter.
+The scope of this article is limited to living trusts (meaning trusts formed during the lifetimes of the participants) for the purpose of holding investment or homestead real estate.
+Testamentary trusts, which take effect upon the death of the person creating the trust, are part of the estate planning process and can be substantially different, often because of tax issues—so consult an appropriate expert for advice on those.
+Living trusts designed specifically for the homestead are the focus of a different article.

 Types of Land Trusts

-Entry trusts are used by an investor to acquire a property to be flipped using an assignment of beneficial interest.
+entry trusts, used by an investor to acquire a property to be flipped using an assignment of beneficial interest; and

-Exit trusts are used by an investor to “sell” property to a buyer who is working to restore credit and obtain financing.
+exit trusts, used by an investor to “sell” property to a buyer who is working to restore credit and obtain traditional financing.

-Anonymity trusts are used to hold an asset under the trust´s name with no reference to underlying ownership.
+anonymity trusts, which hold an asset under the trust’s name with no reference to a trustee or underlying ownership; and

-Living trusts for the homestead are used as a probate-avoidance device.
+living trusts for the homestead, principally a probate-avoidance device.

-Clients often ask attorneys for a "standard" trust (or worse, a fill-in-the-blank form) neither of which exists at any acceptable level of quality.
+Clients often ask attorneys for a "standard" trust (or worse, a fill-in-the-blank form they can use themselves) neither of which exists at any acceptable level of quality.
 There is no substitute for the analysis and drafting expertise of a competent professional in this complex area.
-The challenge for the attorney is to discover what the client is trying to achieve and then tailor a document to suit specific needs.
+Because trust agreements can be written in so many different ways, the challenge for the attorney is to discover what the client is trying to achieve and then tailor a document to suit specific needs.

-While land trusts can be used flexibly, and there are a number of ways to write these trusts, there are certain structural items that do not change:
+While land trusts can be used flexibly, there are certain structural items that do not change:

-(1) The trustor (or grantor) is the current title-holder to the property.
-The trustor is therefore the person/entity who transfers property into the trust.
+(1) The trustor (sometimes called the settlor or grantor) is the current title-holder to the property.
+The trustor is therefore the person or entity who transfers property into the trust.

 (2) The trust corpus (or trust estate) is the real property or other asset that is conveyed into the trust.